bit101/minimalcomps2/README.md

 Implemented using Web Components and Shadow DOM.
 Probably imperfectly.

-Very early preview and very much a work in progress at the moment.
+Still a work in progress, but coming along nicely.
+Better than I had hoped.

 ## Goals